attilathedud/ZTree/README.md

 # ZTree

-This project is no longer being maintained and has been supplemented by [Inform Mapper.](https://github.com/attilathedud/inform_mapper/)
+This project is no longer being maintained and has been supplanted by [Inform Mapper.](https://github.com/attilathedud/inform_mapper/)

 <div>
   <img src="https://attilathedud.github.io/ZTree/display_mode_0.png" alt="display mode 0">